Officials: Millions of COVID-19 shots ordered for youngest

 A CDC advisory committee is scheduled for next Friday and Saturday, with a CDC decision expected soon after.

-Vaccinations should begin in earnest as early as June 21, White House COVID-19 coordinator Dr. Ashish Jha told reporters last week.
+If all those entities give their OKs, vaccinations should begin in earnest as early as June 21, Jha said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.